viveris/uMTP-Responder/README.md

 # uMTP-Responder

-## Lightweight Media Transfer Protocol (MTP) responder daemon for GNU/Linux
+## Lightweight USB Media Transfer Protocol (MTP) responder daemon for GNU/Linux

 The uMTP-Responder allows files to be transferred to and from devices through the devices USB port.